vercidium-audio/support/README.md

 ## Opening an issue

-Use the appropriate template when creating an issue:
+Use a template when creating an issue:

-- **Bug report** - something isn't working as expected, or a mistake in the documentation
+- **Bug report** - a bug in the SDK or a mistake in the documentation
 - **Feature request** - suggest a change or new feature

 ## Contact